-Not sure how important this info is, but right after the surgery, the doctor informed me not to wet the area until my follow-up and that he had put a special kind of glue on the wound area and then he placed the gauze on top of that; therefore, I was under the assumption that the gauze needed to be "stuck" in place like that until my follow-up appointment.
+I’m just wondering if I have any case against this doctor.
+Is he at fault for not telling me the gauze needed to be changed or am I at fault for not asking?Not sure how important this info is, but right after the surgery, the doctor informed me not to wet the area until my follow-up and that he had put a special kind of glue on the wound area and then he placed the gauze on top of that; therefore, I was under the assumption that the gauze needed to be "stuck" in place like that until my follow-up appointment.
 Because I was not informed that I should be changing the gauze, I am now going to have more conspicuous scarring than I otherwise would have had.

 Sign up to receive a 3-part series of useful information and advice about personal injury law.